Dustin Higgs: Execution

 The execution was controversial, in part because Higgs was executed during a lame-duck period.
 He had also tested positive for COVID-19 a few weeks prior.
-Higgs' attorney raised the concern that COVID-19 had caused him lung damage, and that during the execution, he would experience "a sensation of drowning akin to waterboarding."
+Higgs's attorney raised the concern that COVID-19 had caused him lung damage, and that during the execution, he would experience "a sensation of drowning akin to waterboarding."
 The execution was postponed by a federal judge's ruling on January 12.
 The Supreme Court voted 6–3, late on January 15, to let it proceed.

 At 1:23 a.m. on January 16, 2021, Higgs, 48, was executed by lethal injection of pentobarbital at the United States Penitentiary in Terre Haute, Indiana.
 His last words were "I'd like to say I am an innocent man.
 I did not order the murders."
 He mentioned each of the three murder victims by name.
-He became the third and last inmate to be executed by the U.S. federal government in January, after convicted murderers Lisa Marie Montgomery and Corey Johnson, who were executed on January 13 and 14, respectively.
+He became the third and last inmate to be executed by the U.S. federal government in January, after convicted murderers Lisa Montgomery and Corey Johnson, who were executed on January 13 and 14, respectively.

-Higgs was the thirteenth and final person executed by the United States federal government during the presidency of Donald Trump.
+Higgs was the thirteenth and final person executed by the United States federal government during the first presidency of Donald Trump.
 He also remains the most recent person executed by the federal government as a whole.
 He is buried at Poughkeepsie Rural Cemetery in his hometown of Poughkeepsie, New York.